Phirni is a delicate Indian rice pudding scented with rose water and cardamom. My delicious vegan phirni recipe uses almond milk.

 - 1 ¼ cups sugar

-- ¼ cup basmati rice.
-Cover with water by about two inches and soak for at least 30 minutes to an hour.
+- ¼ cup raw basmati rice (over with water by about two inches and soak for at least 30 minutes to an hour.)

 - 1 teaspoon ground cardamom